A GROWER’S THOUGHTS ON AREA WIDE MANAGEMENT IN THE OJAI VALLEY: Jonathan Katz Ojai Orange Grove LLC, email@example.com

 ACP/HLB IN VENTURA COUNTY

 Therefore, stopping the spread of this deadly disease is focused on control of the vector, the ACP.
-This insect can travel up to 8 km. over a 10-day period, but as knowledgeable epidemiologists have pointed out, it also travels at 55 mph, in human controlled motor vehicles.
-Therefore it has crisscrossed California in loads of bulk citrus or the personal effects of persons who have citrus foliage.
-For example, it has been pointed out in Ventura Farm Bureau publications that the ACP was most likely vectored into the county by trucks moving along the Hwy 126 corridor carrying citrus to packinghouses.
+This insect can travel up to 8 km. over a 10-day period, but as knowledgeable epidemiologists have pointed out, ACP also travels at 55 mph, in human controlled motor vehicles.
+ACP has crisscrossed California in loads of bulk citrus or the personal effects of persons who have citrus foliage.
+Ventura Farm Bureau publications have stated that the ACP was most likely vectored into the county by trucks moving along the Hwy 126 corridor carrying citrus to packinghouses.
 Currently, ACP is found all over California, including in the Ojai Valley.

-c.
-Previous programs.
-Failure of the existing CDFA quarantine program of the past several years is indicative of ignoring how invasive pests like ACP are vectored, or lack of due diligence, not to mention a level of complacency among growers and shippers.
+- Previous programs.
+Failure of the existing CDFA quarantine program of the past several years to limit the spread of ACP is indicative of a lack of diligence about how invasive pests like ACP are vectored, not to mention a level of complacency among growers and shippers.
 In any case, CDFA and its allies have shown limited ability to address a new pest that threatens the entire citrus industry in California.